viatche-slav/MemeMaze/README.md

 ---

 ### How to Run
 Clone this repository.
 In `src/constants.py`, change the value of the `TOKEN` variable to your Telegram bot's token.
-Then run `main.py` and start your bot.
+Then run `python3 main.py` in your terminal to start your bot.